mulka/ploverwiki/Troubleshooting:-Common-Issues.md

 * Plover will not work if you are using [Karabiner Elements](https://github.com/tekezo/Karabiner-Elements)

 ## Unrecognized keystrokes
 * macOS has a feature where holding down a key brings up an accent menu.
-This can sometimes drop keys when typing quickly, such as `TO/FPLT` producing `t.` instead of `to.` To disable this, follow [this help article](https://www.tekrevue.com/tip/how-to-disable-the-character-accent-menu-in-os-x-mountain-lion/).
+This can sometimes drop keys when typing quickly, such as `TO/FPLT` producing `t.` instead of `to.` To disable this, follow the instructions in this article: ["How to Disable the Character Accent Menu in OS X Mountain Lion"](https://www.tekrevue.com/tip/how-to-disable-the-character-accent-menu-in-os-x-mountain-lion/).

 # Linux